CallMiner Product Innovation Series: December 2022

 Plotting out the steps your contact center needs to take to keep quality consistent across all touchpoints is a complex feat, but not overly so once you have determined which QA framework suits your needs best.
 Three common frameworks exist and they each apply to specific goals.

 Creating your own framework that goes even further than the ones above is also possible, but it helps to fall back on these at first.
-Keep reading for tips on how you can apply such QA frameworks in your contact center right now.
+Keep reading for tips on how you can apply such call center QA frameworks right now.

 1. Leverage speech analytics software for valuable QA insights.
 “QA metrics can be a challenging beast to tackle, especially when it comes to tracking them.
 Luckily, technology is working to make this challenge easier, with robust interaction analytics software.